 - Negative trends.
 Can include declining sales, increasing costs, recurring losses, adverse financial ratios, and so forth.

 - Employees.
-Loss of key managers or skilled employees, as well as labor difficulties of various types.
+Loss of key managers or skilled employees, as well as labor difficulties of various types, such as strikes.

 - Systems.
 Inadequate accounting record keeping.

 - Legal.
-Legal proceedings against the company, which may include pending liabilities and penalties related to environmental or other laws.
+Legal proceedings against the company, which may include pending liabilities and penalties related to the violation of environmental or other laws.

 - Intellectual property.
-The loss of a key license or patent.
+The loss or expiration of a key license or patent.

 - Business structure.
-The company has lost a major customer or key supplier.
+The company has lost and been unable to replace a major customer or key supplier.